pombreda/lepl/doc-src/manual/intro-3.rst

 * Nodes combine list and dict behaviour.

-* LEPL has comprehensive support for nodes (and their subclasses).
+* Lepl has comprehensive support for nodes (and their subclasses).